 Table of Contents

-For each of the above topics, we will be using the following data sample, consisting of two columns – ingredients for Cake, and ingredients for Cookies:
+In the following tutorials, I will be using the data sample below, consisting of two columns — ingredients for Cake and ingredients for Cookies:

-The simplest way to compare two columns is to find exact row matches.
-All this calls for is just a row-by-row comparison.
+The simplest way to compare two columns is to find exact row matches, which calls for a row-by-row comparison.

-Google sheets just need to see which rows have the same values and which ones have different values and display the result in a third, blank column.
+As you know, Google Sheets needs to see which rows have the same values and which ones have different values.
+Then, it can display the result in a third, blank column.

 =A2=B2

-The above formula compares data in row 2 of both columns to see if they match.
-If they do, then you get a TRUE result.
+The formula compares data in Row 2 of both columns (A & B) to see if they match.
+If they do, column C will display a TRUE result.
 If not, you get a FALSE result.

-- In the second row of column C (in cell C2), insert the formula: =A2=B2
+- In column C (in the cell C2), enter the formula:

 - Press the return key.